 Group therapy is held on a daily basis and topics will vary based upon the day and the needs of the community.
 These groups may include ADLs, social skills training, independent living, behavior management, coping skills, and self-soothing.

 Education: at Millcreek’s intellectual treatment centering Arkansas , we believe that education is highly important for our residents, so each of our residents are enrolled through Millcreek Schools, Inc. which is staffed by qualified teachers.
 We expect each resident to attend school through our accredited school program held Monday through Friday.
 Credits earned will transfer back to the resident’s public school the goal of helping each resident graduate or earn their GED.

 Recreational therapy includes social outings, going to the park, attending church, and other activities designed to help each resident in our intellectual disability treatment facility’s ICF/IID program learn needed social skills.

 Depending upon the treatment program that your child or teen or adolescent is enrolled in as well as unique treatment needs, intellectual disability treatment center residents may also participate in the following interventions:

 - Occupational therapy

 - Physical therapy

-As the time approaches for your child to leave our ICF/IID long-term residential program, you and your child or teen will work with a case manager to determine next steps of care.
+As the time approaches for your child or adolescent to leave our treatment facility’s ICF/IID long-term residential program, you and your child will work with a intellectual disability treatment facility case manager to determine next steps of care.
 Many children leave us as they age out of our program, we can help you enter a waiver program – an environment with in-home services to provide daily skills care.
-In addition, our children and teens will receive a follow-up after one year to make sure you and your child have access to appropriate resources and that your child is continuing to make progress toward his or her goals.
+In addition, our children and teens or adolescents will receive a follow-up after one year to make sure you and your child have access to appropriate resources in your community in Arkansas and that your child is continuing to make progress toward their goals.